s-sutharsan-20/python-matplotlib-2/README.md

 # python-programs-4-
-Python programs made using matplotlib will be uploaded in this repo This repo consists of visuals of data from chess stats
+Python programs made using matplotlib will be uploaded in this repo.
+This repo consists of visuals of data from chess stats.